scaljeri/javascript-dependency-injection-deprecated/README.md

      di.register('$foo', Foo);

-Again, thats all, the factory is created auto magically!
+That's all, the factory is created auto magically!

 If you really want to create a factory yourself, you can